Spastic (word)

-In medicine, the adjective spastic refers to an alteration in muscle tone affected by the medical condition spasticity, which is a well-known symptomatic phenomenon seen in patients with a wide range of central neurological disorders, including spinal cord injury, cerebral palsy (for example, spastic diplegia), stroke, amyotrophic lateral sclerosis (ALS), and multiple sclerosis (MS), as well as conditions such as "spastic colon."
+In medicine, the adjective spastic refers to an alteration in muscle tone affected by the medical condition spasticity, which is a well-known symptomatic phenomenon seen in patients with a wide range of central neurological disorders, including spinal cord injury, cerebral palsy (for example, spastic diplegia), stroke, amyotrophic lateral sclerosis (ALS), and multiple sclerosis (MS), as well as conditions such as "spastic colon".
 The word is derived via Latin from the Greek spastikos ("drawing in", "tugging" or "shaking uncontrollably").

-Colloquially, the noun spastic, originally a medical term, is now pejorative; though severity of this differs between the United States and the United Kingdom.
-Disabled people in the United Kingdom often consider "spastic" to be one of the most offensive terms related to disability.
+Colloquially, the noun spastic, originally a medical term, is now pejorative; though severity of this differs between the United States and the United Kingdom..

 UK and Ireland

 The medical term "spastic" came into use to describe cerebral palsy.
-The Scottish Council for the Care of Spastics was founded in 1946, and the Spastics Society, an English charity for people with cerebral palsy, was founded in 1951.
+The Scottish Council for Spastics was founded in 1946, and the National Spastics Society, an English charity for people with cerebral palsy, was founded in 1951.
 However, the word began to be used as an insult and became a term of abuse used to imply stupidity or physical ineptness: a person who is uncoordinated or incompetent, or a fool.
 It was often colloquially abbreviated to shorter forms such as 'spaz'; in Ireland, the term was frequently shortened to 'spa' and used as an insult.

-Although the word has a much longer history, its derogatory use grew considerably in the 1980s and this is sometimes attributed to the BBC children's TV show Blue Peter; during the International Year of Disabled Persons (1981), several episodes of Blue Peter featured a man named Joey Deacon with cerebral palsy, who was described as a "spastic".
+Although the word has a much longer history, its pejorative use grew considerably in the 1980s and this is sometimes attributed to the BBC children's television entertainment programme Blue Peter; during the International Year of Disabled Persons (1981), several editions of Blue Peter featured a man named Joey Deacon with cerebral palsy, who was described as a "spastic".
 Phrases such as "joey", "deacon", "spacker" and "spaz" became widely used insults amongst children at that time.

 In 1994, the same year that Conservative MP Terry Dicks referred to himself in a House of Commons debate as "a spastic with cerebral palsy", the Spastics Society changed its name to Scope.
 The word has been deemed unacceptable to use outside of specific medical contexts, thus reducing stigmatisation of the condition.
 Some UK schoolchildren adopted a derogatory adaptation of the Spastic Society's new name, "scoper".

 The current understanding of the word is well-illustrated by a BBC survey in 2003, which found that "spastic" was the second most offensive term in the UK relating to anyone with a disability.
 (The word "retard" was deemed most offensive in the US and other countries).
 In 2007, Lynne Murphy, a linguist at the University of Sussex, described the term as being "one of the most taboo insults to a British ear".